 - Maldon sea salt, freshly ground black pepper, to taste

-- In medium bowl, whisk together the Ponzu and mayonnaise, then liberally brush the top of each tortilla.
+- In medium bowl, whisk together the Ponzu and mayonnaise, truffle oil, then liberally brush the top of each tortilla or pour the into a squeeze bottle and drizzle in a zig-zag on each tortilla.

 - Spread the red onions over the mayo mix, then add the tuna, basically covering each tortilla.
 Add Maldon sea salt and black pepper to taste.
-Evenly distribute the greens over the top and then drizzle the olive oil.
+Evenly distribute the greens over the top and then drizzle a little extra sauce on top.